tomballgithub/PGScout-1/README.md

 -l LEVEL, --level LEVEL
                     Minimum trainer level required.
 Lower levels will yield an error.
+-mqj MAX_QUEUED_JOBS, --max-queued-jobs MAX_QUEUED_JOBS
+                    Maximum number of queued scout jobs before rejecting new jobs.
+0 (default) means no restriction.
+-mjttl MAX_JOB_TTL, --max-job-ttl MAX_JOB_TTL
+                    Maximum number of minutes a job is allowed to be queued before it expires (Time-To-Live).
+Expired jobs will be rejected when its their turn.
+0 (default) means no restriction.
 -sb SHADOWBAN_THRESHOLD, --shadowban-threshold SHADOWBAN_THRESHOLD
                     Mark an account as shadowbanned after this many errors.
 If --pgpool_url is specified the account gets